jongreg288/X4_Ship_Parse/docs/UPDATE_SUMMARY.md

-# X4 Ship Parser - Update Summary
+# X4 ShipMatrix - Update Summary
 ## Version 0.1.1 Alpha Release

 ### Overview
-This summary documents the comprehensive evolution of the X4 Ship Parser project from initial development through the major 0.1.1 alpha release, including multi-language support, data filtering enhancements, GUI improvements, and the addition of a dual executable update system.
+This summary documents the comprehensive evolution of the X4 ShipMatrix project from initial development through the major 0.1.1 alpha release, including multi-language support, data filtering enhancements, GUI improvements, and the addition of a dual executable update system.

 ---